 Technically the iPhone SE isn’t a flagship phone, but it’s very close to one, with the same Apple A9 processor and 2GB of RAM as the iPhone 6S.
 That gives it blazing fast performance.
+It's a step behind the iPhone 7, but then most things are.
 It also has a sharp, high quality screen, at a resolution of 640 x 1136 for a pixel density of 326 pixels per inch.

 Then there’s its design, which is almost identical to the iPhone 5S, complete with an aluminium shell in a two-tone colour scheme.
 It’s one of the most premium and stylish compact smartphones on the market.

 The iPhone SE has a great camera too.
 There’s a 12MP snapper on the back, with a dual-LED True Tone flash and support for Live Photos and 4K video.

 Apple’s Touch ID fingerprint scanner is present and correct, along with Apple Pay support and the iPhone SE runs iOS 9.3, which is the latest and greatest version of iOS.
 All in all, it’s a stunningly good phone and a lot cheaper than its larger siblings.